Alleged Togolese who attempted to acquire voters ID walks free

 Source: GNA

-Elvis Kweku Seglah, 35 years old, was discharged after the prosecution failed to provide evidence or witness to support the charge related to electoral offence.
+Elvis Kweku Seglah, 35-year-old, was discharged after the prosecution failed to provide evidence or witness to support the charge related to the electoral offence.

 According to him, the prosecution witness declined to testify against the accused person.